All consular procedures require an appointment

 2. Economic solvency to cover the amount of the registration, lodging and maintenance expenses during your stay in Mexico, accredited by:

-• Original and copy of the documents that prove that you have a job, pension, or scholarship with a monthly income higher than 100 days of minimum wage in Mexico (approx. CNY 11,500) in the last three months before the application.
+• Original and copy of the documents that prove that you have a job, pension, or scholarship with a monthly income higher than 220 days using the UMA measurement system (approx. CNY 10,600) in the last three months before the application.
 Bank statements of the account where the salary, pension or scholarship is received should be stamped by the bank.
 Only bank statements issued by a Mainland China bank are accepted; or

-• Original financial records or bank statements with an average monthly balance higher than 1,000 days of minimum wage in Mexico (approx. CNY 100,000) in the last three months before the application.
+• Original bank statements with an average monthly balance higher than 2,290 days using the UMA measurement system (approx. CNY 105,000) in the last three months before the application.
 Bank statement should be stamped by the bank.
 Only bank statements issued by a Mainland China bank are accepted.

 Solvency may be accredited individually by the applicant or by their parents or by whoever exercises parental authority or guardianship (if they are not older than 25 years of age) or with a letter from the educational institution proving that they have been the beneficiary of a scholarship, or document from a bank or financial institution that certifies that they have the required financing.